khanlab/prepdwi/docs/pipeline.rst

 Participant2 Level
 --------------------

 Runs probtrackx network connectivity between all regions in a given atlas labels file.
-Uses either canned atlases with the --atlas option, where predefined atlases are defined in the cfg folder;  or can specify a new atlas with the --atlas_* options
+Uses either can use atlases with the --atlas option, where predefined atlases are defined in the cfg folder;  or can specify a new atlas with the --atlas_* options.
+Participant2 level generates a connectivity matrix of the averaged fiber density between each ROI in the atlas.
+This matrix can be found in the prepdwi folder as a csv file.
+The fiber desity is calculated by averaging the number of connections from each seed volxel to a give target by the number of seeds (default: 5000).
+Then it is averaged by the number of voxols per ROI.

 .. index::